chichilicious/Digit-Recognizer/README.md

 ## Model
 This is a sequential model with three dense layers and some dropouts to avoid overfitting.
 The summary can be viewed with the command `model.summary()` after running the model.
 + The model performance can be improved upto 98% using more number of epochs.
-If your yourhardware supports it, use upto 100 epochs.
+If your your hardware supports it, use upto 100 epochs.

 ## Hidden layers Visualization